Tutoring English in Japan: Private Lessons are Common

 and they have a college degree in some field.

-Many of the teachers use a series of workbooks called New Interchange written by Jack C. Richards.
-They simply spend one hour a week with one or more students and are paid between 2,500 yen and 5,000 yen for their efforts.
+When I arrived in Japan, many of the teachers used a series of three workbooks called Interchange Level 1 Student's Book with Self-study DVD-ROM.
+Teachers simply spent one hour a week with one or more students and are paid between 2,500-5,000 yen ($22-44+) for their efforts.

 The Japanese network with each other or contact private agencies in order to find the teachers.
 The lesson plans, location, price, and schedule are set by the teachers.
 Students come from all walks of life, including housewives,

 high school students preparing for university exams, and business professionals trying to improve their English language skills.
 I know one woman who teaches both a mother and her daughter.